robertjskelton/robertjskelton.github.io/about.md

 permalink: /about/
 ---

 I am a [DevOps Engineer](https://www.linkedin.com/in/robertjskelton/) at [Effectual](https://www.effectual.com/) based in Palm Bay, FL.
 I earned a BS in Computer Engineering from Auburn University in May 2015.
 My expertise is in automation with Chef, Terraform, and Gitlab CI, and with architecture in AWS.
+My [resume can always be found here](https://rskelton.com/docs/resume.pdf).

 My favorite topics are [finance](https://rskelton.com/category/finance/), [technology](https://rskelton.com/category/tech/), craft beer, [college football](https://rskelton.com/football), [cars](https://rskelton.com/category/cars/), and [home renovations](https://rskelton.com/category/renovations/).